kottans/mock-repo/README.md

 ## Hi, there!
 It's Andre Masko onboard!
 Thank you for this opportunity to be a part of this community and learn intersting stuff.
 Good luck for all learners!

+## Hello everyone!
+Sonia is here!
+I am very happy to see you all here!
+Good luck, have fun and don't forget to practice coding every day <3